simple-crypto/simple-website/vision.md

 While these solutions were necessary first steps towards solving the embedded security challenge, <strong><em>our vision is that as research advances, the security by obscurity paradigm becomes less justified and its benefits are outweighted by its drawbacks</em></strong>.
+That is, while a closed source approach can limit the adversary's understanding of the target implementations as long as their specifications remain opaque, it also limits the public understanding of the mechanims on which security relies, and therefore the possibility to optimize them.
 As for the case of cryptographic algorithms, and as illustrated in the right part of the previous figure for the case of side-channel attacks, the increased relevance of open solutions for cryptographic implementations is driven by three main ingredients.